Wilfred/trifle/docs/Booleans-If.md

 `(if CONDITION THEN)`
 `(if CONDITION THEN ELSE)`

-The macro `if` takes two or three arguments.
+The special expression `if` takes two or three arguments.
 If the condition evaluates to a [truthy](Booleans-Truthy.md) value, the THEN expression is evaluated and returned.
 Otherwise, the ELSE expression is evaluated and returned.

 If no ELSE expression is given, `if` returns `null`.